-Navcan operates a flight service station at the airport.
-There is an agreement with Navcan to perform these functions and a lease has been entered into for the land under its tower and space in the administration building.
+NAV CANADA operates a flight service station at the airport.
+There is an agreement with NAV CANADA to perform these functions and a lease has been entered into for the land under its tower and space in the administration building.

-The Corporation has entered into an agreement with a company for the provision of security services which ends August 31, 2021.
+The Corporation has entered into an agreement with a company for the provision of security services which ends August 31, 2022.
 The agreement is not a set amount but rather billed on an hourly basis every month.
-Rates increased on average by 4% from 2019-2020 and in 2020-2021 are expected to increase an additional 1.5%.